 We all have experienced times when we ask, plead, and beg God for something and do not get what we asked for.
 I have requests that I am still waiting for God to give me.
 I struggle spiritually in the area of prayer and why my prayers sometimes do not get answered.
 Are you sometimes not sure how you should pray?
 Do you wonder why God does not answer your prayers?
-I have decided to study what the Bible says about prayer and the reasons why our prayers may not be answered the way we want them to be.
-So, over the next several posts, I will reveal what I discover in God’s Word.
+I studied what the Bible says about prayer and why God sometimes does not answer our prayers the way we want.
+Over the next several posts, I will explain from God’s Word the seven reasons why He sometimes does not answer our prayers.

-Some people say that everyone is a child of God because we are created in God’s image.
+Some people say that everyone is a child of God because He created us in His image.
 Being made in God’s image does not make us children of God.
 The next three verses explain who the children of God really are:

 John 1:12 states, “But to all who did receive him (Jesus), who believed in his name, he gave the right to become children of God.”
 Did you receive the forgiveness of your sins and the Spirit of God to be your Lord and Savior and believe in Jesus’s name?